Jandsy/ml_finance_imperial/README.md

 ## Contact

-Please feel free to contact us if you have any questions or require further information at: chichportichjeremy[at]gmail[dot]com
+Please feel free to contact us if you have any questions or require further information at: jeremy.chichportich[at]imperial[dot]ac[dot]uk